Roblox/roact/docs/tutorials/shop-page.md

 local shopPage = Roact.createElement(ShopPage, {
 	items = {}, -- we're not ready for this yet so it's just an empty list frameProps = {
-		-- here we define the properties of our ShopPage scrolling frame AnchorPoint = Vector2.new(0.5, 0.5),
+		-- here we define the properties of the ScrollingFrame for our ShopPage AnchorPoint = Vector2.new(0.5, 0.5),
 		BorderSizePixel = 0,
 		Position = UDim2.new(0.5, 0, 0.5, 0),